Gary Wehrkamp: Other projects

 He also is one of the owners of Wasabi Brothers Management, which books artists and sets up publishing and licensing contracts for clients.

-In March 2014, US metal band Warload announced that Wehrkamp would be taking the place of Philip Bynoe as Bassist for their 2014 European tour.
+In March 2014, American metal band Warload announced that Wehrkamp would be taking the place of Philip Bynoe as Bassist for their 2014 European tour.

 In 2014, co-founded the Pink Floyd tribute band Outside the Wall, acting as music director, performance guitarist, keyboardist and lead vocals at venues and festivals such as Sherman Theater, Kennett Square, and Musikfest.

 Guest artist for many bands including Flaming Row, Divided Multitude, Rausch, DGM, and Enzo D and the Glory Ensemble.

 In 2019, with drummer Mark Zonder (Warlord, formerly Fates Warning) formed the band Zonder Wehrkamp, with Wehrkamp on guitars, keyboards, bass and lead vocals and released a full-length album If it's Real.
 The band released 3 full production music videos for the album.

 Wehrkamp was co-producer and composer for the full orchestra score for the Christmas musical Change, featuring Robin Smith.
 In early 2019, the full cast recorded a studio version of the musical's score at Wehkamp's New Horizon Music Studios.

 In 2020, Wehrkamp joined other notable musicians such as David Ragsdale (Kansas), Tony Levin (King Crimson), Todd Sucherman (Styx), Pete Trewavas (Marillion), by performing a guitar solo on Telergy's album Black Swallow.

-In December 2020, Wehrkamp resurrected The Wishmaker's song "Christmastime in the Poconos" by collaborating with Liberty and Freedom high school choirs (Bethlehem, PA) to produce a new version called "Christmastime in Bethlehem Again."
+In December 2020, Wehrkamp resurrected The Wishmaker's song "Christmastime in the Poconos" by collaborating with Liberty and Freedom High School choirs in Bethlehem, Pennsylvania, to produce a new version called "Christmastime in Bethlehem Again."
 Partnering with Pauerhouse productions, a music video was produced virtually featuring students from both schools singing from their homes.